Inner Sunset

 1226 9th Ave., Inner Sunset

 Going to San Francisco and not getting a buttery, cinnamon-scented morning bun at Tartine is like going to Venice and not seeing a canal.
-The lines at the original flagship are legendary, but thankfully a new SF location has just opened in the Inner Sunset neighborhood.
+The lines at the original flagship are legendary, but thankfully a new SF location opened in the Inner Sunset neighborhood.
 Liz Prueitt and Chad Robertson’s bread is iconic—and yes, we realize we just called bread iconic, but we stand by it.
 (The secret sauce is in the heritage grains and fermentation…we think.)
 And so breakfast of smoked salmon, pickled onions, and cream cheese smeared on a slice of crisp toast is only logical.
 Fill a paper bag with Tartine’s outrageously chewy chocolate cookies, flaky croissants, and light-as-air muffins for later.
 You won’t be sorry.

 Eating Disorders Program at University of California, San Francisco